Sandra-Be/beauty_salon/README.md

 The Contact Me page features a contact form.
 Form requests clients name, contact mobile number and a textarea box to leave a message.
 The bottom of the form contains a Send Button and Reset Form Button.

+**Report**

+This page contains thank you message for clients who submitted message to salon.
+Two buttons are provided for clients to choose either return to Contact Me page or Home page.
+This page was added later as per mentors advice.

 ## Existing features

 1. **Logo** of Dee's Nails & Beauty exists on every page and allows for all clients to easily recognise the business brand.
 Clicking on the logo clients are navigated to the home page as they would expect.